scylladb/scylladb/docs/architecture/raft.rst

      - Consequence
      - Action to take
    * - 1-2 nodes
-     - Schema updates are possible and safe.
+     - Schema and toplogy updates are possible and safe.
      - Try restarting the node(s).
 If the node is dead, :doc:`replace it with a new node </operating-scylla/procedures/cluster-management/replace-dead-node/>`.
    * - 3 nodes
-     - Cluster is not fully operational.
-The data is available for reads and writes, but schema changes are impossible.
+     - Data is available for reads and writes, but schema and toplogy changes are only possible once the quorum is restored.
      - Restart 1 of the 3 nodes that are down to regain quorum.
-If you can’t recover at least 1 of the 3 failed nodes, consult the :ref:`manual Raft recovery section <recover-raft-procedure>`.
+If you can’t recover at least 1 of the 3 failed nodes, consult the :ref:`Raft recovery section <recover-raft-procedure>`.
    * - 1DC
-     - Cluster is not fully operational.
-The data is available for reads and writes, but schema changes are impossible.
+     - Data is available for reads and writes, but schema and toplogy changes are only possible once the quorum is restored.
      - When the DCs come back online, restart the nodes.
-If the DC fails to come back online and the nodes are lost, consult the :ref:`manual Raft recovery section <recover-raft-procedure>`.
+If the DC fails to come back online and the nodes are lost, consult the :ref:`Raft recovery section <recover-raft-procedure>`.

 .. list-table:: Cluster C: 3 datacenter, 9  nodes (3 nodes per DC)